1enn0/intro-jupyter-notebooks/README.md

 ```

 This will look for the _Pipfile_, create a new virtual environment using the
-specified Python version and install all package dependencies.
+required Python version and install all package dependencies.

 After the installation is completed, there are basically two ways to interact with your new environment:
 * `pipenv run`: run a given command inside the virtualenv